talentnest/talentnest-api-docs/source/includes/_jobs.md

 per_page | The requested number of results per page. `Default is 50` and the allowed `Maximum is 300`. page | The specific page requested. job_status | Filters based on job status.
-Allowed values are `open`, `paused`, `closed`. created_after | Return only jobs that were created after this timestamp.
+Allowed values are `open`, `paused`, `closed`. business_unit_id | Return jobs belonging to this business unit or any of its sub-units.
+To exclude sub-unit jobs, add the optional parameter `sub_units=false`. created_after | Return only jobs that were created after this timestamp.
 Timestamp must be ISO 8601 format. updated_after | Return only jobs that were updated after this timestamp.
 Timestamp must be ISO 8601 format.